 Definition/Introduction

-Renal impairment modifies the effects of many medications, occasionally diminishing them but more usually enhancing or even multiplying them, thus leading to accumulation and potential toxicity.
+Renal impairment modifies the effects of many medications, occasionally diminishing them but more typically enhancing or even multiplying them, thus leading to accumulation and potential toxicity.
 Many of these alterations can be and should be predicted and subsequently alleviated by adjusting drug doses.

 Issues of Concern